 - It is not a requirement for applicants to have undertaken formal studies.

 - Applications are ineligible where work submitted is undergraduate work.
-Applications by post graduate students will be considered on a case by case basis according to prior practice.
+Applications by postgraduate students will be considered on a case-by-case basis according to prior practice.

 Craft ACT's Associate Membership fee is $250.00, we will contact you to make payment after your application has been approved.

-- Individuals whose work demonstrates a consistent, high level of artistic and technical standard are eligible to apply for Associate Membership.
+Individuals whose work demonstrates a consistent, high level of artistic and technical standard are eligible to apply for Associate Membership.

 - Applicants should have a professional approach to their work and to the business of developing and maintaining a professional career.